 The College of Arts and Humanities Graduate Support Office is responsible for assisting departments, programs, and students with graduate education needs.
 While providing assistance to all CAH graduate program coordinators, faculty, staff, and students, we also serve as the liaison between the College of Graduate Studies, CAH Dean’s office, and CAH graduate programs.
 Other responsibilities include providing academic advisement when needed, process graduate curricular items, organize and participate in recruitment events, process and maintain graduate student records, allocate and process graduate tuition waivers, conduct training and workshops for new personnel, oversee CAH graduate graduation requirements, supervise annual revisions/updates to the Graduate Catalog, attend annual graduate program orientations, and represent CAH at all pertinent meetings.

-If you are a CAH Graduate student, please contact your program for more information.
+If you are a CAH Graduate student, contact your program for more information.
 If you are a potential CAH graduate student, please go to the Graduate Catalog for more information on programs and who to contact.

 Department Faculty Advising